Flat Roof Leaks in Heavy Rain: Causes and Solutions

 ● Apply Sealant

 Use suitable roofing sealant on leak-prone areas like seams, flashing, and vents.
-Ensure the sealant works with your roof and follow the instructions from the manufacturer.
+Ensure the sealant works with your roof and follow the manufacturer’s instructions.

 ● Enhance Drainage

-Fixing the roof’s drainage can prevent water pooling and reduce leaks.
-Add more gutters, downspouts, or scuppers to improve water flow and redirect it from the building.
+Enhancing the roof’s drainage system is crucial to prevent roof leaks and reduce the risk of water damage.
+Adding more gutters, downspouts, or scuppers can significantly improve water flow and efficiently redirect it away from the building.

 ● Professional Help